Sabrina George MBACP Individuals & Couples. Teenagers & Children

-It can be very painful to see repetitive unhelpful patterns in your life and relationships.
-This may be coupled with feelings of anxiety, fear, loss, depression, loneliness and worthlessness.
-These feelings may include difficulties from your childhood, relationship/ family issues with uncontrollable and unhelpful thought patterns and behaviours.
+Painful feelings may include a lack of confidence/self belief, anxiety, low self esteem, family and relationship issues.
+This may include feelings of anxiety, worry, depression, panic, sadness, worry, loneliness, loss, fear and hopelessness.
+Our work would focus on developing more CHOICE and CHANGE in your life.
+It would be proactive and engaging, exploring difficult and unhelpful feelings.
+It can be very painful to see repetitive destructive uncontrollable patterns in your life and relationships.
 You may feel you would benefit from talking with someone neutral who will be non-judgmental, understanding and give you honest feedback.
 I am a fully qualified therapist (BACP) and support individuals and couples with relationship issues.
-I have a private practice in the Kingston area and have worked within local counselling services and NHS health centres.
+I have a private practice in the Kingston and TW11 area and have worked within local counselling services and NHS health centres for over 8 years.

-I believe the key to helpful therapy is the relationship between the client and the therapist.
-The relationship we form together will aim to make you feel understood, accepted and help you gain new perspectives, more choice and change.
-Therapy provides an opportunity to explore your thoughts and feelings in a safe and confidential environment.
-This can enable realistic and effective ways towards feeling happier, improving the quality of your life, your relationships and most helpful how you feel about yourself.
-Through our work we will aim towards you becoming more aware and equip to make helpful choices and feel more empowered in your own life.
+I believe the key to helpful therapy is honesty and the relationship between the client and the therapist.
+The relationship we form together will aim to make you feel understood, accepted and help you gain new perspectives.
+Therapy provides an opportunity to explore your experiences, thoughts and feelings in a safe and confidential environment.
+This can enable realistic and effective ways forward to feeling happier, improving the quality of your life, your relationships and most helpful how you feel about yourself.
+Through our work we will aim towards you becoming more aware and able to make helpful choices and feel in control and empowered in your own life.

-I have considerable experience supporting individuals with anxiety, depression, low self-esteem, low self-confidence and demotivation, stress, panic disorder, generalised anxiety disorder, panic attacks and thought disorders.
+I support individuals with anxiety, depression, low self-esteem, lack of self-confidence, panic attacks/disorder, generalised anxiety disorder, relationship issues, depression, addictions and thought disorders.
 Physical, emotional and sexual abuse from childhood through to adult life, grief and loss, relationship issues, anger management, ADHD and additional needs.
-I have supported clients with various addiction problems including alcohol, drug and sex/porn addictions.
-Anxiety, relationship issues, generalised anxiety disorder, depression, bipolar disorder and manic depression.
+I have supported clients with various addiction problems including alcohol, drug and sex/porn addictions, anxiety, relationship issues, generalised anxiety disorder, depression, bipolar disorder and manic depression.

-My work with couples has involved challenging relationship issues including; communication difficulties, conflicting expectations, anxiety, affairs/infidelity, anger, mistrust, domestic violence, fertility and conception issues, substance misuse, loss, gambling addiction, sex/porn addiction, pornography addiction, miscarriage, stepfamilies, family breakdown; separation / divorce and psychosexual difficulties.
+My work with couples has involved challenging relationship issues including; communication difficulties, anger, mistrust, abandonment, rejection, anxiety, conflicting expectations, anxiety, affairs/infidelity, domestic violence, addictions, fertility and conception issues, substance misuse, loss, gambling addiction, sex addiction, pornography addiction, miscarriage, stepfamilies, family breakdown; separation / divorce and psychosexual difficulties.
 The key elements in working with couples are exploring and improving communication, negotiation, compromise, affection, empathy and honesty.
 Couples issues can be explored productively and supported within a neutral, unbiased therapeutic environment.
 Couples work can involve challenging unhelpful and limiting patterns and beliefs, exploring realistic expectations, negative behaviours and working towards building trust within an authentic loving relationship.
 Through the sessions I support couples to communicate, uncover, explore and challenge unspoken hurt, pain, disappointment and resentment that limits their intimacy and connection.

 I work within the BACP Ethical Framework for Good Practice and I am a Member of the British Association for Counselling and Psychotherapy (BACP).
 I am a professional fully qualified BA (Hons) Integrative Relational Counsellor.
-I have a private practice in the Kingston area and have worked within local counselling services and NHS centres.
-I have a wide range of experience of working with couples and individuals of all ages, ethnicities and sexual orientations.
+I have a private practice in the Kingston and TW11 areas and have worked within local counselling services and NHS centres.
+I have a wide range of experience of working with individuals, couples, young people, children and families of all ages, ethnicities and sexual orientations.

-I have worked locally with children and families within social care for over 16 years.
-I work within The MS Society by supporting staff and volunteers and have a private counselling practice in Kingston.
+I have worked locally with children and families within social care for over 18 years.
+I work within national charities supporting staff and volunteers and have a private counselling practice in Kingston and TW11.
 I have completed training as an Integrative Relational Counsellor at Middlesex University.
 I completed an Advanced Certificate in Counselling.
 I have also completed Couple Dynamics Counselling Training, Systemic Family Therapy Training and CBT Training.

 Many years ago I hoped therapy would help me to explore some difficult issues and embark upon a journey of self acceptance.
 As my feelings and understanding of myself slowly changed I became more interested in therapeutic work and began training to become a therapist.